Surgery at the ORTO clinic

 - the results of the examinations performed previously;

-- a list of medicines you are taking and their dosage
+- a list of medicines you are taking and their dosage;

 - the questions you want to ask your doctor.

-- an agreement on the conduct of surgery;
+- an agreement on performing the surgery;

 - the anaesthesiologist’s questionnaire;